-We can examine the benefits of the least possible development of an innovative product.
-User feedback can be a key factor in the development of a product.
+Entrepreneurs can examine the benefits of the least possible development of an innovative product.
+User feedback can be a crucial factor in the development of a product.
 According to failure statistics, almost 123,300 companies close their doors a month.
 Experts say the problem is often because of the lack of market research and poor feedback from developers when creating MVPs.
-The major MVP advantages include the ability to monitor the user responses to their product.
+The significant MVP advantages include monitoring the user’s responses to their product.
 This will help determine whether the project is relevant to the market.
-Negative responses can be helpful in the prevention of subsequent errors.
+Negative reactions can be helpful in the prevention of subsequent errors.

 Mistakes when building an MVP

 Even with an MVP-based approach, it might fail to deliver desired results.
 How does the product development process work?
 How do I prevent the failures?
 Which are the most common?
 The MVP product development is limited in functionality but helps determine the necessary abilities to perform a task.
 Avoid trying to make the system perfect.
 Keep in mind that the excessive detail is only slowing the production of the test versions of the product.
 What do you think it costs to make a website and what it actually costs.

 And we could do it together.
 At DeSmart, we run client workshops where we define the requirements and goals for your MVP, and then build it to test our hypotheses.
 It’s like a lab version of MVP building, leading us to what we’re after – user insights and feedback we can use to build the final product.
 Here’s what it might look like:

 - Discovery.
 We’re clearly defining your business assumptions and your customers’ needs and main points.